Introduction to latency

 How to build ultra low latency systems in Java – summary

 The speed and efficiency of the application realistically translate into business benefits.
 It is worth knowing that some applications, such as those dedicated to high-frequency trading companies or created for financial sectors, require efficient and smooth handling of even millions of transactions per second.
 Minimizing the latency of even a single transaction is really of great importance.
 So before you start developing an application, define your business goals and carefully verify the software house.
-Remember that only high-performance applications will allow you to succeed in business!
+Remember that only high-performance applications written in Java will allow you to succeed in business!